SunPower/pvfactors/docs/sphinx/theory/view_factors.rst

 Adding non-diffuse reflection losses
 ------------------------------------

 For the derivation shown above, we assumed that the surfaces were diffuse.
-But as shown in [#bifacialvf_paper]_, it is possible to add an approximation of non-diffuse losses related to angle-of-incidence (AOI).
+But as shown in [#bifacialvf_paper]_, it is possible to add an approximation of non-diffuse effects by calculating absorption losses that are function of the angle-of-incidence (AOI) of the light.

 If we're interested in calculating the **absorbed** irradiance coming from an infinite strip to an infinitesimal surface, we can calculate a view factor derated by AOI losses by starting with the formula derived in http://www.thermalradiation.net/sectionb/B-71.html.